no-venv/CC-Tweaked-Higher-Resolution/README.md

 # ![CC: Tweaked](doc/logo.png)
 [![Current build status](https://github.com/cc-tweaked/CC-Tweaked/workflows/Build/badge.svg)](https://github.com/cc-tweaked/CC-Tweaked/actions "Current build status") [![Download CC: Tweaked on CurseForge](http://cf.way2muchnoise.eu/title/cc-tweaked.svg)][CurseForge]

+## Building this mod

+Build CC: Tweaked with ./gradlew build.
+This will be very slow the first time it runs, as it needs to download a lot of dependencies (and decompile Minecraft several times).
+Subsequent runs should be much faster!

+You're now ready to start developing CC: Tweaked.
+Running ./gradlew :forge:runClient or ./gradle :fabric:runClient will start Minecraft under Forge and Fabric respectively.

+If you want to run CC:T in a normal Minecraft instance, run ./gradlew assemble and copy the .jar from projects/forge/build/libs (for Forge) or projects/fabric/build/libs (for Fabric).

+# Description

 CC: Tweaked is a mod for Minecraft which adds programmable computers, turtles and more to the game.
 A fork of the much-beloved [ComputerCraft], it continues its legacy with better performance, stability, and a wealth of new features.